April 18, 2025

-As an expat, there are numerous ways for you to build up your retirement savings, whether it is through diversifying investments or developing a comprehensive retirement roadmap with your financial advisor.
+As an expat or foreign employee in Malaysia, there are numerous ways for you to build up your retirement savings, whether it is through diversifying investments or developing a comprehensive retirement roadmap with your financial advisor.

-However, expats living and working in Malaysia also have access to EPF (Employees Provident Fund), a state pension scheme similar to an IRA/401K or a U.K. state pension.
-If used as a part of a sound financial or investment plan, EPF can enhance retirement savings.
+The Employees’ Provident Fund (EPF) is Malaysia's national pension savings scheme, similar to an IRA/401K or a UK state pension.
+It's designed to help individuals build retirement savings through contributions from both the employer and employee.
+If used as a part of a sound financial or investment plan, the EPF can enhance your retirement savings.

 Expats working in Malaysia can opt-in to contribute towards EPF, as long as the employer agrees to contribute.
 However, the contribution requirements will differ depending on the employee’s status.